wchan2/go-http-client/README.md

 go-httpclient [![Build Status](https://travis-ci.org/wchan2/go-httpclient.png?branch=master)](https://travis-ci.org/wchan2/go-httpclient)
 ====

-A wrapper around the standard library Go http client making it easier to use
+A wrapper around the standard library Go http client making it easier to use.
+The package includes a synchronous http client the (`simpleHttpClient`) and an asynchronous http client (`asyncHttpClient`).

+The asynchronous http client allows the request to be sent in a background goroutine and to have the response to be returned later.
+It blocks when the `ReceiveResponse` is called on an instance of the `asyncHttpClient` struct until a response is received; if the response is already ready, it will just return the response immediately.

 ### Usage